Virtualization brings many benefits in consolidating underutilized servers, reducing the number of physical servers

 In dealing with virtual and physical servers there are a variety of ways to accomplish varying levels of availability, and they fall into different places along the availability continuum.

 The first stop on the continuum after "annoying but not worth spending money on" is adding hardware component redundancy.
 Redundancy is common for certain components, such as dual-ported HBAs and NICs, allowing automatic failover to the other port in the event of a port failure.
-Multi-pathing is
+Multi-pathing is another example, allowing for a failure in the switching network.
+Certain hardware platforms, such as blades, also have redundancy in various other components.
+Blade systems include redundant, hot-swappable power supplies, management modules, and switches as part of the chassis, all designed to increase availability.
+Disk drives can also be hot-swappable, and of course disks can be configured in varying RAID levels up through full mirroring.

 High availability (HA) clustering is another way to increase availability.
 HA clustering has been part of Microsoft Windows since before NT 4, when it was in beta as Wolfpack.
 Then in NT 4.0 it was released as Microsoft Cluster Service (MSCS).
 In Windows 2000 Server and Windows Server 2003, it became Server Clustering, and now in Windows Server 2008 (Longhorn) it is Windows Server Failover Clustering, or WSFC.